LordEidi/wombag/_legacy/nodejs/README.md

     sudo apt-get install nginx

-Now configure a proxy configuration so that your instance of nginx will serve / prox the content of / for the **Wombag** server.
+Now configure a proxy configuration so that your instance of nginx will serve / prox the content of / for the **WombaG** server.
 To do so, you will need a configuration along this example:

     server {
         listen   443;